Lani Yamanaka (she/her) is a Dance Artist based in Southern California.

 In 2018, Lani joined the cast of Dragon Spring Phoenix Rise, a multimedia production designed for The Shed NYC, co-created by award-winning director Chen Shi-Zheng and Kung Fu Panda writers Jonathan Aibel and Glenn Berger, with songs by Sia, Arca, and The Haxan Cloak, and choreography by Akram Khan.
 As Dance Captain, she worked alongside choreographer Akram Khan and associate choreographer Joy Alpuerto Ritter to throughline movement motifs and choreography.
 Lani is in MOVE, a dance doc-series on Netflix focusing on Akram and featuring her time in Bangladesh teaching local dancers and ultimately performing Father: Vision of the Floating World.
 Lani has taught AKC repertory for numerous online workshops.

-During the initial Covid-19 lockdown, I co-created, choreographed, and danced in Blank State, a dance film born from the loss of creative spaces to gather in person.
-Thus, my collaborator Megumi Iwama and I decided to make our own on-screen.
+During the initial Covid-19 lockdown, she co-created, choreographed, and danced in Blank State, a dance film born from the loss of creative spaces to gather in person.
+Thus, her collaborators, Megumi Iwama, Eric B. Photos, and herself, made their own on-screen.
 Blank State was selected for screening at Door Kinetic Arts Festival.